 Across the bridge and down Airlie Road, you'll find Airlie Gardens, a glorious garden that was designed in the early 1900s to celebrate plants for all four seasons.
 Stroll the curving paths, gaze at the over 400-year-old Airlie Oak, and picnic on the grounds.
 There's no better way to celebrate the seasons in the area.

-Events on the island are plenty — from surfing contests, to the Wrightsville Beach Marathon, to a stellar summer concert series at the Wrightsville Beach Park.
+Events on the island are plenty — from surfing contests to the Wrightsville Beach Marathon, to a stellar summer concert series at the Wrightsville Beach Park.